Neraud/home-server/docs/Vagrant.md

 Docker Registry UI is installed and configured to show the images stored in the local private registry.

+The LdemonLDAP user name is sent to Docker Registry UI, and usernames added in the `docker_registry_ui_admin_users` variables are allowed to remove tags from the registry (by default `user` is allowed).

 ### OpenLDAP

 OpenLDAP is installed and configured for the base domain.